DFE-Digital/early-careers-framework/app/views/lead_providers/guidance/ecf_usage.md

 See [retrieve multiple participants](/lead-providers/guidance/reference#get-api-v1-participants) endpoint.

+## Completing the registration process

+This scenario begins when a participant has been fully onboarded by the Provider and they are in a position to start their training.

-### 3. Provider confirms completion of registration process
+### 1. Provider confirms completion of registration process

 Confirm a participant is ready to start their training.